chernyshevpavel/Chat-Swift/README.md

-# Chat-SwiftUI
+# Chat-Swift
->The swiftUI chat contains nine full-featured screens for searching and communicating with people, and Firebase services as a backend-as-a-service solution.
+>The swift chat contains nine full-featured screens for searching and communicating with people, and Firebase services as a backend-as-a-service solution.
 >Authorization via Google and email, interface rendering via code, integration of Firebase services, and real-time chat implementation.

 ## Usage technologies